The E63 AMG is also available in a versatile wagon bodystyle.

 Highlights from the stand-alone options list include mbrace, a rear entertainment system with dual headrest-mounted LCD screens, a household-type 115-volt power outlet, a panoramic sunroof and premium Nappa leather upholstery.

 Mercedes-Benz has long been known for its safety features, and the E63 AMG will only add to that reputation.
 In addition to traction and stability control systems, the car boasts nine supplemental restraints including two-stage front air bags, a knee air bag for the driver and pelvic air bags which work together with full-length side curtain and front side air bags (rear side units are optional) to provide extra protection for front occupants in dangerous side-impact collisions.

 Also standard is an "ATTENTION ASSIST" system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S.A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

 Those shopping for a high-performance midsize sedan are in the delightful position of having several excellent options to choose from.
-Along with the E63 AMG 4MATIC, options include the legendary BMW M5, the rough-around-the-edges but extremely enjoyable Cadillac CTS-V and the overachieving Audi S6.
+Along with the E63 AMG, options include the legendary BMW M5 and the extremely enjoyable Cadillac CTS-V.